Philogy/not-so-static/README.md

 ```

 We read the counter by walking through the slots until we read a non-zero value, this inherently
-increases the counter by one every-time we read but it gives what we need: a mutable, fixed location
+increases the counter by one every time we read but it gives what we need: a mutable, fixed location
 value.

 Combining the two we now have an arbitrary mutable & readable value.
 Our counter stores the index